 “Moore’s Law for Data” Creates Masses of Implicit Information

-In the opening kick-off Amanda Kahlow said they had a target of getting 100+ attendees, and the final number came in at 425.
-Wow that is awesome for your first conference.
+In the opening kick-off, Amanda Kahlow said they had a target of getting 100+ attendees, and the final number came in at 425.
+Wow, that is awesome for your first conference.
 Amanda then posted the IBM stat that “90% of the world’s data has been generated in the last two years (2013)”.
-What is interesting about that stat, is that IBM’s believes that by now (2015) that number has already tripled with 80% of that data being “uncertain”.
+What is interesting about that stat, is that IBM believes that by now (2015) that number has already tripled with 80% of that data being “uncertain”.
 This seems to indicate there is a Moore’s-like law for implicit data.

-And as I walked around and talked with attendees and other speakers I realized that the best B2B marketing leaders were here.
+As I walked around and talked with attendees and speakers, I realized that the best B2B marketing leaders were here.
 And they all came because they wanted to start to using data for more than just proving the value of something.
 They wanted to use data to do more.
 For these marketers I think:

 Show me the money has become show me mo’ money.